FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

+\textbf{Google Cloud} Finally, we evaluate the write performance on Google Cloud (Figure~\ref{fig:gcp_write}).
+Compared to AWS, \toolname{} achieves worse performance due to significantly more expensive synchronization with transactions on key-value storage.
+However, the hybrid storage optimization does not apply here since the cost of reading from the NoSQL storage is larger than from object storage.

+\textbf{Resource Configuration} Finally, we explore new configuration options available in serverless.
+In Google Cloud, we test the ability to change CPU allocation independently from the memory allocation.
+When comparing functions with 512MB memory and 0.33 or 1 virtual CPU, we notice performance change of 2-10\%, often favoring the smaller allocation.
+However, a smaller CPU allocation translates to a 54-62\% cost decrease.
+Applications like FaaSKeeper are I/O-bound and benefit from flexible allocation of CPU resources.
+Then, we compare the x86 and ARM instances of AWS Lambda.
+There, ARM functions perform better on follower functions but experience significant slowdowns of up to 94\% on the leader function.
+Depending on the configuration, ARM functions can decrease costs of follower functions by up to 32\%.

-\begin{summaryBox}{boxOliveGreen} The performance of write operations is bounded by data transmission to the distributor queue and object storage, motivating the need for more efficient serverless queues. \end{summaryBox}
+\begin{summaryBox}{boxOliveGreen} Write operations are limited by data transmission to queues and object storage, motivating the need for more efficient queues. \end{summaryBox}

-\subsection{Service Monitoring}
+\subsubsection{Service Monitoring}

-An essential part of ZooKeeper is monitoring the status of clients.
-Automatic removal of non-responsive clients allows for reliable removal of ephemeral ZooKeeper resources.
-We estimate the time and resources needed by FaaSKeeper to periodically launch the \code{heartbeat} function and verify status of clients owning ephemeral nodes .
+We estimate the time and resources needed by FaaSKeeper to periodically launch the \code{heartbeat} function and verify status of clients owning ephemeral nodes.
 We present results averaged from 100 invocations in Figure~\ref{fig:faaskeeper_heartbeat}.
-The execution time decreases with the memory allocation, corresponding with previous findings on I/O in serverless~\cite{copik2020sebs,10.5555/3277355.3277369}.
+Execution time decreases with the allocation, corresponding with previous findings on serverless I/O~\cite{copik2020sebs,10.5555/3277355.3277369}.

 We estimate the cost of monitoring over the entire day, with the highest available frequency on AWS Lambda of an execution every minute.
 The cost of the function is defined by the computation time and the cost of scanning a DynamoDB table storing the list of users.
 With the function taking less than 100ms for most configurations, the overall allocation time over 24 hours is less than 0.2\% of the entire day.
 Thus, even for more frequent invocations and more clients, we offer status monitoring for a fraction of VM price.